hulkk/dotfiles/macos/sequoia.md

   - Telegram

 # Applications

-## TopNotch
+## ChatGPT
-- Enable
-- Enable on MacBook screen only
-- Start at login
-- Hide Menubar Icon
+- Show ChatGPT, Only in Dock

 ## Obsidian
 - Link to obsidian.md